IDOLATRY-12/The Trial of YHVH ELKM Kingship

 Let’s not look down at His Dictatorship.
-For Six Days, He advanced CREATION very efficiently from Day to Day, and He was pleased with His work, and deemed it ‘good.’
+Since for the entire Six Days ELKM advanced CREATION effectively and efficiently, and He was pleased and deemed it ‘good.’

-Teaching us that every tyranny, even a human tyranny, can work efficiently and achieve its goals, thereby pleasing its ruler.
+Teaching us that every tyranny, even a human tyranny, can be efficient and achieve its goals.
 In tyranny, trains go out on time, workers never strike and the economy stabilizes.
 Everyone is employed, and people may feel good and secure.

-But Tyranny can never excel to be Very Good.
+But Tyranny can be good, yet never Very Good.
 Tyranny faces a ceiling, above which it can’t rise.
-It can’t excel and be Very Good, even in its ruler eyes.
+It can’t become Very Good, even in its ruler eyes.

-Teaching us that every tyranny would tend to terminate itself.
-A tyrant would end up wishing to destroy his own kingdom, the one he has previously loved so much.
-If ELKM, as a Dictator, would have terminated His Kingdom, who wouldn’t?
+Teaching us that every tyrant would end up aspiring to destroy his own kingdom, the one he/she has previously loved so much.
+If ELKM would have terminated His Kingdom, who wouldn’t?

 Example from history?
-Too many to count.
-Mao, Stalin, Hitler, they all ended with a paranoidal thrive to bring chaos to their own kingdoms.
+Too many.
+Take Mao, Stalin, Hitler, they all ended with a paranoid desire to bring chaos to their own kingdoms.

 ELKM stepped down

-By this, He was a Dictator no more.
-Henceforth, He would be a King Who Consults, who speaks in plural, a Modest King, a ‘Democratic’ ruler.
+Hence He was a Dictator no more.
+Henceforth, He would act as a King Who Consults, who speaks in plural, Who listens to His subjects, a ‘Democratic’ ruler.

-We’ve arrived at the third metaphor of the relationship between YHVH and ELKM.
+We’ve arrived at the third metaphor explaining the relationship between YHVH and ELKM.

-(1) “Let Us…” the Attributes Consult each other to form the Heavenly Court
+(1) “Let Us…” The Attributes Consulting each other in the Heavenly Court

-(2) “Let Us..” the Groom, ELKM, ‘asks ’ or begs His Bride, YHVH, to join him and create Adam
+(2) “Let Us..”
+The Groom, ELKM, begging His Bride, YHVH, to join him in creating Adam